LLM Application Prerequisites

 Successful participation in any of Penn Law’s programs, including the Summer Program, requires a high level of English proficiency.
 Most course-work at Penn Law centers on a dialogue between the instructor and members of the class.
 Consequently, students should be able to understand rapid, idiomatic English as spoken in class and in seminar discussions.
 Students must be able to express thoughts clearly in both spoken and written English and must read the language with ease.
 The quantity and quality of academic work required at Penn Law cannot be accomplished without prior mastery of the English language.

 Note: Penn Law does not have a minimum score requirement.
-In general, we look for a TOEFL score of at least 100 (IBT)/600 (PBT) or IELTS score of 7.
-We also look to the breakdown of the score to ensure satisfactory level of proficiency in the reading, writing, listening and speaking.
-However, a lower score does not automatically preclude an applicant from consideration for Penn Law’s LLM program.
-Applicants whose test score(s) falls below the targets set forth above, should feel free to highlight any specific issues in the personal statement portion of their application they feel might strengthen their application in this regard, such as time spent in English language environments, coursework done in English, English language publications, etc. It is also recommended that applicants with scores lower than those set forth above, submit at least one recommendation that addresses, at least in part their English language ability.
+In general, we look for a TOEFL score of at least 100 or IELTS score of 7.5.
+We also look at the breakdown for listening, speaking, writing and reading to ensure that all indicate a high level of English proficiency.
+However, a lower score in one area or overall does not automatically preclude an applicant from consideration for Penn Law’s LLM program.
+Applicants whose test score(s) falls below the targets set forth above, should feel free to highlight any specific issues in the personal statement portion of their application they feel might strengthen their application in this regard, such as time spent in English language environments, work done in English, English language publications, etc. It is also recommended that applicants with scores lower than those set forth above, submit at least one recommendation that addresses, at least in part, their English language ability.

 Both the TOEFL and IELTS tests are administered at testing centers throughout the world.
-Applicants to the LLM or LLCM programs should plan on taking one of them no later than November of the application year.
+Applicants should plan on taking one of them no later than November of year before which they propose to enroll at Penn Law.